guibueno/guibueno.github.io/_features/exercises.markdown

 ### FAQ

-What about accuracy?
+* What about accuracy?
-What about writing, reading?
+* What about writing?
-Repetition
+* Repetition
-  Adaptation
-  Behaviourism

 ### Theoretical foundation